kiranlondhe432005/kiranlondhe432005/README.md

 # 💫 About Me:
-Full-stack developer with a strong interest in web technologies and databases.<br>I enjoy solving problems and writing efficient, maintainable code.<br>Currently focused on improving my backend and system design skills
+MERN-stack developer with a strong interest in web technologies and databases.<br>I enjoy solving problems and writing efficient, maintainable code.<br>Currently focused on improving my backend and system design skills

 # 💻 Tech Stack: